Mekhlabhishek/Test1/book/chapter-8.md

 const assert = require('chai').assert;
 ```

-That's all, you have integrated chai successfully, go ahead and run test cases once again and make sure they all are passing.
+That's all, we have integrated chai successfully, go ahead and run test cases once again and make sure they all are passing.

-You can also choose the style which you want to use, as `chai` provides two more styles as `expect` and `should`. `expect` style is very popular in the real world as it makes your test cases more readable, but we will stick to `assert` for now.
-You are free to update the style if you are not comfortable with `assert`.
+We can also choose the style which we want to use, as `chai` provides two more styles as `expect` and `should`. `expect` style is very popular in the real world as it makes our test cases more readable, but we will stick to `assert` for now.
+We are free to update the style if we are not comfortable with `assert`.

 ## Quick peek in chai's assertion